West Rowan holds off North, 42-35 - Salisbury Post

 “That’s what matters at the end of the day,” Kraft concluded.
 “In a month we won’t care that we won by seven or won by one.
 We won — and winning is all that matters.”

 NOTES: North opens its CCC season next Friday at home against South Davidson. … McArthur, the county’s leading receiver with 449 yards, was routinely double- and triple-teamed.
 He caught three passes for 86 yards and his fifth touchdown of the season.
-Teammate Zion Milton intercepted Loeblein’s second pass of the game, thwarting an early drive. … North wideout Dylan Bates celebrated his 18th birthday. … West’s Lee Vaughter’s recovered a fumble on a kickoff midway through the opening period.
+Teammate Zion Milton intercepted Loeblein’s second pass of the game, thwarting an early drive. … North wideout Dylan Bates celebrated his 18th birthday. … West’s Lee Vaughters recovered a fumble on a kickoff midway through the opening period.
 Four plays later, Brawley scored on a 2-yard run for a 14-0 Falcons’ advantage. … Loeblein has passed for 670 yards and 6 TDs in three games.

 -30-